MPA@UNC offers a convenient online application process. To complete the application, you will need to submit:

 TEST SCORES AND TRANSCRIPTS

 The standardized test requirement (GRE/GMAT/LSAT) might be waived for applicants who have completed an advanced degree.
-Applicants must complete the standardized test waiver application and upload their unofficial transcript to show that the degree has been conferred.
+Those applicants must complete the standardized test waiver application and upload their unofficial transcript to show that the degree has been conferred.

-The application fee for MPA@UNC is $85.00, which is non-refundable.
+The application fee for MPA@UNC is $87.50, which is nonrefundable.

 APPLICATION FEE WAIVER

-Prospective students may qualify for a waiver of the application fee if they are:
+You may qualify for a waiver of the application fee if you are:

 - A current McNair Scholar who is proceeding directly from undergraduate study to graduate school without a break in enrollment